This weekend, Butirskiy returns to town after the 2014 Games and will show his works at Park City Fine Art.

 Unlike some painters, Butirskiy doesn't prefer to capture a scene down to every detail.
 Instead, he will create a single painting that will include many different scenes from different places.

 "When I paint, I don't just copy from any particular place," he explained.
 "I try to memorize the original impression I had when I was somewhere, and then I recompose it in my head, based on how I feel about it.
-I think it is very important for an artist to not just copy mechanically from nature.
-In that case, the artist could be replaced by a camera."

 The result is an all-original work that, in some cases, contains two or three structures or scenes that are from different parts of the world.